VisTrails/VisTrails/doc/usersguide/parameter_widgets.rst

    :align: center
    :width: 60%

-   Example 1.3 - How to add/remove Parameter Widgets from modules.
+   Figure 3 - How to add/remove Parameter Widgets from modules.

 Limitations
 ^^^^^^^^^^^